devjangid15/wootz-browser/src/tools/metrics/histograms/README.md

 the initial statistics with a grain of salt; they're probably *mostly* right but not entirely so.

-## Revising Histograms
+## Revising Histograms {#revising}

-When changing the semantics of a histogram (when it's emitted, what the buckets represent, the bucket range or number of buckets, etc.), create a new histogram with a new name.
+When changing the semantics of a histogram (when it's emitted, what the buckets represent, the bucket range or number of buckets for numeric histograms, etc.), create a new histogram with a new name.
+A new histogram name is not required when adding a new value to an enum if users will not move between buckets, and bucket proportion is not meaningful.
 Otherwise analysis that mixes the data pre- and post- change may be misleading.
 If the histogram name is still the best name choice, the recommendation is to simply append a '2' to the name.
 See [Cleaning Up Histogram Entries](#obsolete) for details on how to handle the XML changes.

+Changes to a histogram are allowed in some cases when the semantics have not changed at all.
+Here are some examples that would be allowed:
+- A histogram's summary can be rewritten to be more accurate.
+- An enum bucket's label can be changed, as long it still refers to the same thing that it did before, e.g. if an enum listed some manufacturer's products, and the manufacturer later renamed one of them.
+  - Note that downstream tooling will apply the updated label to past data retroactively.

 ## Deleting Histograms